 - Cases of meningococcal disease caused by groups W135 and Y are rare in New Zealand.

 Up to 15% of people carry the bacteria that cause meningococcal disease in their nose and throat without being sick.
 In some people, for reasons we don’t fully understand, these bacteria sometimes go on to cause disease, spreading through the bloodstream (causing blood poisoning) or to the brain (causing meningitis).

 How common is it?

-Surveillance reports can be found on the ESR website.
+Surveillance reports can be found on the ESR website (please refer to the sections on meningococcal disease reports and annual surveillance summary).

 Information for health professionals